Seeing All From a Few: Nodes Selection Using Graph Pooling for Graph Clustering: Proposed Methodology

-After obtaining the clustering score, we apply the node selection method proposed by \cite{journals/corr/abs-1811-01287,conf/icml/GaoJ19}, which retains a portion of nodes of the input graph even when graphs of varying sizes and structures are inputted.
+After obtaining the score of all nodes, we apply the node selection method proposed by \cite{journals/corr/abs-1811-01287,conf/icml/GaoJ19}, which retains a portion of nodes of the input graph even when graphs of varying sizes and structures are inputted.
 The top $\lceil kN \rceil$ nodes are selected based on the value of $S$.

 And an input graph is processed by the following operation.

 where $\mathbf{a}$ denotes an affinity vector consisting of the score for the selected nodes, and $\mathbf{1}$ is an all-one vector. $H_{idx,:}$ is the row-wise indexed feature matrix, and $A_{idx,idx}$ is the row-wise and col-wise indexed adjacency matrix.